Monthly Archives: December 2012

 Once you have a winter squash partially baked, most anything you make comes together easily and quickly.
 This simple side dish is easy enough to serve at everyday meals, and festive enough for the holiday table.
 Though its past fresh corn season in most areas, markets often bring this classic crop back for the holiday […]

 Contributed by Allyson Kramer of Manifest Vegan.
 Vegan for the Holidays: Celebration Feasts for Thanksgiving through New Year’s Day by Zel Allen is a welcome addition to the array of books available these days on eating your way through holidays on a plant based diet.
 Published by Book Publishing Company, this title boasts a ton […]

 Coconut oil and sweet potatoes are a match made in foodie heaven.
-Add this special homemade spice blend that sneaks in a little maca powder, and expect the general consensus to be nothing short of “wow.”
+Add a special homemade spice blend that sneaks in a little maca powder, and these BBQ baked sweet potato fries are nothing short of “wow.”
 Recipe and photo contributed by Julie Morris.
 Reprinted with permission from Superfood Kitchen: Cooking with Nature’s Most Amazing Foods.* © […]

 This soup can be enjoyed warm or cold, depending on the time of the year.
 The flavors mingle the longer they hang out together, so cook it well ahead of time if possible.
 Feel free to adjust the amount of ginger for a milder or stronger flavor.
 Cancer-fighting miso helps strengthen the good bacteria in […]